beejjorgensen/bgpython/src/bgpython_part_0100_intro.md

 translation as to the original guide.
 The translation may also include the name and contact information for the translator.

-The C source code presented in this document is hereby granted to the public domain, and is completely free of any license restriction.
+The source code presented in this document is hereby granted to the public domain, and is completely free of any license restriction.

 Educators are freely encouraged to recommend or supply copies of this